shapiroj18/phishjams-backend/README.md

 Development:
 * You need [Python3](https://www.python.org/downloads/) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed.
 * Run `source start-dev-env.sh` to start virtual environment, log in to heroku and store local env variables.
 Include a Phishy surprise with `-p` or `--phish`.
+* Start celery locally with `celery -A app.tasks.celery worker --loglevel=INFO` once you have `brew install redis` and started `redis-server`

 The environmental variables stored are:
 1. BOT_TOKEN=`bot_token` (token for `@gone_phishing_bot` from BotFather)